Polynesian storm petrel: Threats

-Rising sea levels as a result of global climate change has affected Polynesian Storm-petrel's habitat.
+Sea level rise as a result of global climate change has affected Polynesian Storm-petrel's habitat.
 Vegetation and grass can get washed out due to overly aggressive storms, which can destroy critical breeding areas.
-Climate change also results in heavier rainfall, which then results in increased ground water salinity.
+Climate change also results in heavier rainfall, which then results in increased groundwater salinity.

 Conservation efforts

 Some of the conservation efforts for the Polynesian Storm-petrel include monitoring breeding populations and invasive species in specific areas, restoration of former breeding islands, and using translocations and social attraction to restore populations.

 A few of the efforts from the past, starting from 1990 includes predator removal, biosecurity plans, and compliance and education.